paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 Oh.
 So what have I learned?

 Well for one.
 I don't need to quickly write a blog post, half-arse it, and say pretty much nothing interesting.
+Just to write 'something'

 Also rather than being a small fish in a very big pond.
 I'm more of a speck of dust floating in the universe.